 I’m sure you’ve experienced this before: you request access to a free PDF (e-book, report, or white paper) or free audio or free video and you are taken to a thank you page, receive an e-mail so you can confirm that you do want to receive e-mail from the sender (this is called double opt-in and it is a best practice I recommend).
 Then you receive your free download, and start getting frequent communication in the form of a newsletter or relevant other updates.

 Or you could offer an e-course that may include text, video, or a little bit of both, which is delivered over a period of time.

 Let me know if you want guidance in choosing or setting up your e-mail marketing solution.
-I use AWeber and I am also an affiliate with them, because it is affordable and offers a great deal of features and support.
+I use Constant Contact and I am also a partner with them, because it is affordable and offers a great deal of features and support.
 Plus, they’re always innovating.

 What do I need to get started building my list?

 The answer to this frequently asked question is actually quite simple: you need pen and paper to write down your ideas to get clear, and a friend or coach with the knowledge, experience, and perspective to brainstorm with, to support you, and keep you accountable.
 Start with these prompts:

 - The visual elements of your branding (brand name, brand colors, brand fonts, and your branded logo).